teslamate-org/teslamate/docs/configuration/sleep.md

 Tesla vehicles have a sleep mode which allows the vehicle to conserve battery power when not actively operating.
 After a period of inactivity, the vehicle will power down systems which are not necessary during times of inactivity.

-One challenge of Tesla API-based Data Loggers is that the continual polling of vehicles via the API results in the vehicle waking up or failing to go into sleep mode.
+One challenge of Tesla API-based Data Loggers is that the continual polling of vehicles via the API results in the vehicle failing to go into sleep mode.
 To avoid these scenarios, TeslaMate uses two configuration parameters to define when a vehicle will start to sleep due to inactivity.

 ## Idle Time Before Trying to Sleep